Cloaked Article Individual

 Barren women were ridiculed.
 (1 Samuel 1:4–6) Though children are praised within the Christian Greek Scriptures after the arrival of the Messiah, the focus shifted to making disciples from people of the nations.
 (Colossians 3:11–25; Matthew 24:14; Acts 1:8) Both Hebrew and Greek Scriptures prohibit adultery and premarital sex. —Proverbs 5;16; Hebrews 13:4.

-Whether or not religious views are a factor, family planning, including the decision to have a vasectomy or tubal ligation is a serious step for couples to personally decide.
+Whether or not religious views are a factor, family planning, including the decision to have a vasectomy or tubal ligation, is a serious step for couples to personally decide.

-Show your support by donating, shopping for ClinicalPins, or leaving an encouraging comment to keep the research going.
+Show your support by leaving an encouraging comment to keep the research going.

-ClinicalPosters sells human anatomy charts, scientific posters, and other products online to offset expense of the writing useful articles about individual.
-Slide extra posters into DeuPair Frames without removing from the wall.
+ClinicalPosters provides human anatomy charts, scientific posters, and other products that compliment useful articles about individual.

-ClinicalPosters sells human anatomy charts, scientific posters, and other products online.
-You may remit a small donation.
+ClinicalPosters offers human anatomy charts, scientific posters, and other products online.